 The Choice is Yours!

 There are now more Chinese learning resources in the world than ever before.
 How will you utilize them?

 Unfortunately, YouTube is blocked in China, along with many other familiar Western websites and apps.
 For those studying in China who are still able to access it using some of the various work-arounds that are available, however, it’s still a great resource for learning the language.

 We hope the above helps you learn Chinese on YouTube, and we welcome you to learn Chinese online with CLI!
-Our online one-on-one Chinese lessons bring the classroom directly to you, allowing you the flexibility to seamlessly continue your school and work commitments while learning Chinese.
+Our online one-on-one Chinese lessons use technology like Zoom to bring the classroom directly to you, allowing you the flexibility to seamlessly continue your school and work commitments while learning Chinese.